The Atlantic Ocean, Black ‘47

 “You’re a good lad, Shane,” his father rasped around his swollen tongue.
 “Always…helped…me…”

 Tears threatened to blind Shane, but he blinked them back furiously and swiped a grimy hand across his nose.
-He was ten years old now.
 He wouldn’t let Da see him cry!

 He opened his mouth to speak, but all that emerged was a squeak.
 Da didn’t hear, for he was struggling to speak again.